Chronic back pain symptoms

 Regardless of the severity of your symptoms, it is important to track your pain — its location, nature and duration — so you can accurately describe it to your primary care doctor.
 This way, your physician can diagnose the problem and tailor a schedule of chronic back pain treatment to your personal needs.

 Your spine is made up of vertebrae, protective discs, muscles, ligaments, tendons and nerves.
 The nerves help coordinate signals between the central nervous system and the peripheral nervous system.

-Generally, chronic back pain symptoms arise from a damaged spinal disc that puts stress on the nerves.
+Very often, chronic back pain symptoms are caused by displaced spinal anatomy that leads to nerve compression.
 Discs are damaged as they begin to break down with age or can be weakened due to overuse and injury.

 Diagnosis and early treatment